iloveponies/120-hour-epic-sax-marathon/looping-is-recursion.markdown

 only occur in a tail position (that is, a call whose return value is directly returned), the compiler _knows_ the recursion is actually iteration, and can compile it into a simple loop.
 This is called _tail-call optimization_.

+We have also moved `helper` inside `recur-factorial` and defined it with `fn`.
+This was not possible before, because an anonymous function has no name to call recursively.
+But as we now make the recursive call with `recur`, we can use `fn`.
+The benefit of this is that the helper function was never supposed to be visible to anyone and now it isn't.

 Again, because `recur` guarantees tail-call optimization, it can be present _only_ in a tail position.
 While this might seem awkward, it's an advantage